mlim1972/micronaut-boilerplate/README.md

   [services](src/test/groovy/com/example/service) test files
   for their corresponding classes

-### 1.MySQL
+### 1.ORM
 This branch adds a good amount of changes.
-The main addition is the usage of databases.
+The main addition is the usage of ORM to manage database actions.
 Here is the list of changes:
 - [build.gradle](build.gradle).
 New entries are added to the build file:
   - Micronaut Data Processor.
 This will work in conjunction to the Micronaut Data and JPA